tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

   - ``PUSCH_UL_CQI`` for storing only PUSCH based CQIs.
   - ``ALL_UL_CQI`` for storing all the CQIs received.

-It has to be noted that, the ``FfMacScheduler`` provides only the interface and it is matter of the actual scheduler implementation to include the code for managing these attibutes (see scheduler related section for more information on this matter).
+It has to be noted that, the ``FfMacScheduler`` provides only the interface and it is matter of the actual scheduler implementation to include the code for managing these attributes (see scheduler related section for more information on this matter).

 Interference Model